Shedjs/shedjs/documentation/modules/events.md

 <h1 align="center">Event Handling</h1>

-Event handling with Shed.js elements is similar to event handling with DOM elements, such as `addEventListener()`.
+Event handling with Shedjs elements is similar to event handling with DOM elements, such as `addEventListener()`.
 There are a few differences in syntax, Shed offers an APi:

 * Check if events are supported